 What is the difference between Dark Brown Sugar & Light Brown Sugar?

-- Well, the difference lies in the amount of molasses added into the sugar.
+- The primary difference lies in the amount of molasses added into the sugar.
 The more the molasses, the darker is the color of the sugar.

 - In India, however, we do not get both the varieties - at least by their name.
 We just get brown sugar and usually, it should mean the same thing, but different brands have their own ratios and hence might look different.